The Complete Guide to Singapore Expat Health Insurance

 Maternity care in private hospitals is notoriously expensive, so if you are planning on having a baby while living in Singapore, I suggest you consider maternity coverage.

 Maternity coverage usually comes with a waiting period.
-For example, Cigna Global, have a 12-month waiting period before maternity related expenses will be covered within their plan.
+Most insurance plans have a 12-month waiting period before maternity-related expenses will be covered within their plans.

-Some views are that it’s better to save the money for after you have had the baby and hope that all goes smoothly within the public system.
-With the cost of a giving birth in Singapore on average SGD $8,500 in a public hospital, this might feel like quite a gamble to some prospective parents.
+Some views are that it’s better to save the money after you have had the baby and hope that all goes smoothly within the public system.
+With the cost of giving birth in Singapore being, on average, $5,500 in a public hospital, this might feel like quite a gamble to some prospective parents.

 Pre-Existing Conditions